 The Firefighter Candidate Testing Centers -- formerly the CPAT Testing Centers -- were established in 2004 by the California Firefighter Joint Apprenticeship Committee (Cal-JAC).
 The Cal-JAC -- a joint labor-management partnership between California Professional Firefighters and the California State Fire Marshal -- is the established leader in recruitment, outreach and standardized training programs for firefighters in California.

-The four testing centers -- in Orange, Livermore, Sacramento and San Diego -- have tested more than 30,000 candidates on the physical skills they will need to become a successful firefighter.
+The four testing centers -- in Livermore, Sacramento, San Diego and South El Monte -- have tested more than 30,000 candidates on the physical skills they will need to become a successful firefighter.
 The CPAT is the recognized standard for physical ability testing in California, providing hundreds of departments statewide with a valid, transportable test that spares them the expense of conducting physical ability testing themselves.

-FCTC extends CFFJAC's decades of expertise and outreach to underserved groups to build a comprehensive pre-employment screening service that connects California fire departments with candidates that have a higher likelihood of success.
+FCTC extends Cal-JAC's decades of expertise and outreach to underserved groups to build a comprehensive pre-employment screening service that connects California fire departments with candidates that have a higher likelihood of success.